particl/particl-desktop/README.md

 ```

 ### Development with Electron
-* Run `ng serve` to start the dev server.
+1. Run `ng serve` to start the dev server.
-* Run `npm run start:electron:dev -- -testnet -debug` to start the electron application.
+2. Run `npm run start:electron:dev -- -testnet -opendevtools` to start the electron application.
 Daemon will be updated and launched automatically.

-### Development with a Browser (deprecating)
-* Run `ng serve`.
-Daemon will not launch automatically.
-* Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.

 #### Interact with particl-core daemon
 You can directly interact with the daemon ran by the Electron version.